Immediately after surgery:

-- Keep lips moist with Vaseline.
+- Keep your lips moist using Vaseline.

 - Brush teeth up to the surgical site(s) for the first week.

-- Most sutures are resorbable and will begin to dissolve within five (5) to ten (10) days.
+- Most sutures are resorbable and will begin to dissolve within five to ten days.

-Call us at (713) 807-9877 or use the button below to Ask a Question or Schedule Your Appointment to have Dr. Jonathan Penchas or one of his expert staff examine your teeth.
+Call us at (713) 807-9877 or use the button below to Ask a Question or Schedule Your Appointment to have Dr. Jonathan Penchas or one of his expert staff examine your teeth.24/7 Appointment NOW